You need to enable JavaScript in order to use the AI chatbot tool powered by ChatBot

 Where robotic process automation once relied on brittle, script-based bots that broke with every UI change, agentic AI now orchestrates intelligent workflows that adapt to changing conditions and focus on business outcomes rather than rigid task execution.

-This shift represents a move from reactive task automation to proactive, goal-driven systems that understand context and can navigate complex, multi-step processes across SaaS discovery, access governance, and renewal management.
+This shift represents a move from reactive task automation to proactive, goal-driven systems that understand context and can navigate complex, multi-step processes across SaaS discovery, access governance, and proactive renewal orchestration.

-The impact on IT, security, and procurement teams is transformative.
+The impact on IT, security, and procurement teams is significant.
 Instead of manually managing hundreds of SaaS applications, teams gain automated visibility and governance capabilities that span the entire software lifecycle.

 This evolution from RPA to agentic AI fundamentally changes daily operations: